This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Greece.

 The same procedural rules as to the request for setting aside an award rendered in domestic arbitral proceedings apply with regard to the competent court (CoA), the legal standing (parties to the arbitration proceedings and third parties bound by the res judicata effect of the award), the procedure (special property disputes), the available legal remedies against the decision (petition for cassation before the Supreme Court), the time limitation for filing the request (three months) and the fact that the enforcement of the challenged award is not ipso jure stayed.

-It is disputed whether third parties which are not bound by the res judicata effect of the Award but are nevertheless adversely affected by it may bring a third-party-challenge against it.
+It is disputed whether third parties which are not bound by the res judicata effect of the Award (see Answer to Question 23 above) but are nevertheless adversely affected by it may bring a third-party-challenge against parallel to their right to challenge the award on said specific grounds.
 The question is posed both in domestic as well as in international commercial arbitral proceedings.
 A third-party-challenge is a specific remedy provided for under article 583 GrCCP against judicial decisions or extrajudicial acts which adversely affect the interest of third parties which were not heard in the process.
 Many commentators answer this question in the affirmative.

 Can the parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitration clause)?

 Pursuant to article 900 GrCCP the parties may not ex ante waive their right to challenge the award.
 An ex post waiver is always deemed valid.
-Nevertheless, an ex ante waiver may be deemed valid in case the respective agreement is ratified by law which prevails over article 900 GrCCP as lex specialis.
+Nevertheless, an ex ante waiver may be deemed valid in case the respective agreement entailing the arbitration clause is ratified by law which then prevails over article 900 GrCCP as lex specialis.
+This is common in contracts entered into by the Greek State.

 To what extent might a state or state entity successfully raise a defence of state or sovereign immunity at the enforcement stage?

-As noted above (see the answer under Question 21), according to legal literature and case law, a State which agrees to arbitration may not invoke its sovereign immunity in order to challenge and escape the jurisdiction of the arbitral tribunal.
+As noted above (see Answer to Question 22) a State which agrees to arbitration may not invoke its sovereign immunity in order to challenge and escape the jurisdiction of the arbitral tribunal.
 Such a defense is deemed waived.
 The issue however whether this waiver of immunity from jurisdiction is extended in order to encompass also a waiver of immunity from enforcement is disputed.
 There are commentators who answer this question in the affirmative on the basis that the conclusion of an arbitration agreement aims also to secure that its outcome i.e. the award will be of use to the parties.
 Other commentators argue, on the contrary, that the two notions are to be clearly distinguished and that a State still enjoys immunity from enforcement regardless of the fact that it entered into an arbitration agreement which resulted in the award which is sought to be enforced against it.
 In any event, the practical consequences of the controversy are somewhat limited, in light of the fact that State assets which serve a commercial or economic, in the broader sense, activity regulated by private law are not protected.

 To what extent might a third party challenge the recognition of an award?